dougbinks/enkiTS/README.md

 For further examples, see https://github.com/dougbinks/enkiTSExamples

+## Building

+On Windows / Mac OS X / Linux with cmake installed, open a prompt in the enkiTS directory and:

+1. `mkdir build`
+2. `cmake ..`
+3. either run `make` or open `enkiTS.sln`

 ## Project Goals

 1. *Lightweight* - enkiTS is designed to be lean so you can use it anywhere easily, and understand it.